reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 This means you should put some thought into your logging configuration.

-This tutorial has shown how we can configure a Java application to send logs to the places we want them to be.
+This tutorial has shown how you can configure a Java application to send logs to the places you want them to be.

 You can check out the fully functional examples applications for [Log4J](https://github.com/thombergs/code-examples/tree/master/logging/log4j), [Logback](https://github.com/thombergs/code-examples/tree/master/logging/logback), and [Spring Boot](https://github.com/thombergs/code-examples/tree/master/logging/spring-boot) on GitHub.